eliu0120/CS130-Eric/README.md

 Test files are named in the format of <src>.test.ts, and are co-located with the file they are testing.
 This means that, for example, each API route, route.ts, should have a route.test.ts file in the same directory.

 All `jest` tests are collected and run together with `npm test`.

+Additionally, integration tests are executed with the help of Firebase Emulator, which supports operations to a production-like Firebase database.
+The setup is done automatically with the `npm test` script.
+Alternatively, to run manual integration tests, run `firebase emulators:start` first to spin up the service.